webDva/jekyll-now/_posts/2018-06-08-debugging-typescript-with-visual-studio-code.md

 title: Debugging Typescript with Visual Studio Code
 ---

 The problem involves using Typescript (as opposed to Javascript) as the language for a front-end program with the goal of debugging using the Visual Studio Code IDE's debugger.
-The solution involves configuring Typescript compilation options, using a sever to host the front-end program, and configuring Visual Studio Code launch options.
+The solution involves configuring Typescript compilation options, using a server to host the front-end program, and configuring Visual Studio Code launch options.

 # Motivation and context

 I was resuming work on my game [Kawaii Ketchup](https://webdva.itch.io/kawaii-ketchup) after a hiatus.
 An obstacle that appeared in my way, I had to solve the problem of being able to have debugging in Typescript using Visual Studio Code as I was previously using another IDE, NetBeans.
 So, with courage and skill I faced this problem and successfully found a solution.

 My particular use case involves a browser-based program, a Phaser game, in fact, so the context for this informative guide will be that of a trying to get Visual Studio Code's debugger to debug Typescript code that gets compiled to Javascript code which runs in a browser.
-The chrome browser will be used as the browser for running the browser program.
+The Chrome browser will be used as the browser for running the browser program.

 ## Requirements